tr-igem/esmuflily/docs/internals.md

     Mark for normal, muted, or open string.

 *   FRETS (integer):
-    Number of frets, usually in the range 3 - 6.
+    Number of frets, usually 3 to 6.

 *   FRETBOARD (EXTEXT):
     Fret board symbol with normal or thick top fret line.